-Use of Public Resources for Personal Purposes
+3.5.2 Use of Public Resources for Personal Purposes

 As a general principle public resources of HRNSW should not be used for personal purposes.
+Examples of improper conduct:

-- An employee takes an HRNSW computer home for legitimate work purposes but also allows the family to play computer games on it.
+An employee takes an HRNSW computer home for legitimate work purposes but also allows the family to play computer games on it.
 As the result of careless handling by family members, the computer is damaged.
-Note also that allowing a family member or other third party to access your work computer is also likely to breach your confidentiality obligations to HRNSW. - 2.
-An employee takes an HRNSW computer home for legitimate work purposes but also uses the computer to assist in undertaking paid private employment. - An employee uses an HRNSW vehicle on legitimate HRNSW business but also travels to another destination on personal business, which adds unauthorised mileage to the official journey.
+Note also that allowing a family member or other third party to access your work computer is also likely to breach your confidentiality obligations to HRNSW.

+- An employee takes an HRNSW computer home for legitimate work purposes but also uses the computer to assist in undertaking paid private employment. - An employee uses an HRNSW vehicle on legitimate HRNSW business but also travels to another destination on personal business, which adds unauthorised mileage to the official journey.